MargaretKrutikova/bs-react-netlify-identity/README.md

 ## Usage

-There are two different hooks that can be used, depending on whether you need to save some extra data about the user (besides email and password), like username, date of birth etc during signup and later be able to access the data as a strongly typed reason record (as opposed to `Js.t({..})`).
+There are two different hooks that can be used, depending on whether you need to save extra meta data about the user (besides email and password), like username, date of birth etc. and be able to access the data as a strongly typed reason record (as opposed to `Js.t({..})`).

-The extra data about the user is saved in user metadata field by the underlying library when calling `signupUser`.
-The simpler version of the hook will have this field typed to a js object `Js.t({..})` and is not intended to be used if you need to manipulate that metadata (compiler won't know anything about the type so it is extremely unsafe).
+The extra data about the user is saved in user metadata field by [`go-true`](https://github.com/netlify/gotrue-js) (used in `react-netlify-identity`) when calling `signupUser`.
+The simpler version of the hook will have this field typed to a js object `Js.t({..})` and is not intended to be used if you need to manipulate that metadata (compiler won't know anything about the type so it would be extremely unsafe).

-If you want to save some extra data, you will want to define your own type for user's metadata, conversion functions (to and from JS) and configure the hook with those in order to get compiler help when accessing the metadata field.
+If you want to manipulate the meta data object, you will want to define your own type for user's metadata, conversion functions (to and from JS) and configure the hook with those in order to get compiler help when accessing the metadata field.

-### Simple case
+### Simple case: signup, login, logout

-Basic hook `useIdentityContextSimple`:
+Let's start with the simple version of the hook where you don't need to take account of the user metadata - `useIdentityContextSimple`.
+Here are some basic operations on the netlify identity object we can perform:

 ```reason
 // somewhere in your component